Electoral system of Hungary

-The electoral system of Hungary is the set of voting methods and rules used in Hungary, including mainly the system for electing members of the National Assembly (parliamentary elections): and local government elections.
+The electoral system of Hungary is the set of voting methods and rules used in Hungary, including mainly the system for electing members of the National Assembly (parliamentary elections) and local government elections.
 The Hungarian electoral system also includes the systems used for the European Parliament elections held in Hungary and the elections of minority local government elections, as well as the rules of referendums and similar initiatives.
 The president of the republic is not directly elected.

 The electoral system of parliamentary elections (a variation on the former Italian scorporo system) and the mixed single vote system used to elect some local governments may be called uniquely Hungarian electoral systems, while other systems used in Hungary are also widely used worldwide.

 Principles

 According to the Basic Law of Hungary, every citizen is entitled to universal and equal suffrage, and voting is always direct and secret.

-The right to vote in Hungary is voluntary and free,voting is not mandatory.
+The right to vote in Hungary is voluntary and free, voting is not mandatory.
 Parliamentary and local government elections can be general elections or by-elections (which may be held for non-list elections).

 General parliamentary elections must be held every four years and local government elections every five years.
 The date of the parliamentary election is set by the President of the Republic no later than 72 days before the election.

 National Assembly elections

 General elections

 In the general elections held every 4 years, all members of parliament are reelected.
-In the election, voter may vote for an individual representative candidate in one of the 106 single-member constituencies, as well as for one party list or minority list in the national constituency.
+In the election, voters may vote for an individual representative candidate in one of the 106 single-member constituencies, as well as for one party list or minority list in the national constituency.

 In the election, citizens with a residential address in Hungary have two votes (individual and list), while Hungarian citizens across the border can only vote for a national list (they do not belong to any individual electoral district).
 With the vote of the national list, a citizen can vote either for a nationality list or a party list, but not for both - they must declare this before the election (if he wishes to vote for a nationality list).
 The list vote is used in a closed list system, voters do not have the opportunity to influence the order of the candidates on the lists.